mlhartme/stool/main/documentation.md

 * **ldapPrincipal**
   User for Ldap authentication.
 Ignored if ldap is disabled.
 Type string.
 * **ldapSso**
-  To authenticate Dashboard users.
+  Will be renamed to ldapUnit in future version.
+Specifies the "organizational unit" to search for users.
 Type string.
 * **ldapUrl**
   Ldap url for user information.
 Empty string to disable ldap.
 Type string.
 * **macros**